Terrikonn/hak/README.md

 ```

 ## Running
-To run, you can just use normal `cargo run` or `cargo run --release` for release mode
+To run, you should use our custom build system that corresponds [xtask](https://github.com/matklad/cargo-xtask) specification.

 # License
 The source code in this project is licensed under the GNU General Public License v3.0